 - Ed Munn Sanchez

-In almost every course we teach, there is a potential for controversial subjects to be part of the classroom discussion.
-Tension in the discussion may help challenge student beliefs and contribute to learning, but must be managed such that disrespect of opinions does not make learning difficult for everyone.
+In almost every course we teach, there's a potential for controversial subjects to come up in discussions.
+The resulting tension may challenge student beliefs and contribute to learning, but must be managed in order to keep the discourse civil and respectful to all.
 This workshop addresses how to convey the meaning of respect to students.
-It will share specific instructional strategies, including case-based methods that can be used to challenge ideas in any discipline and context.
-It will also explore concepts of academic freedom, and how the Carolinian Creed can function to support instruction.
+We will share specific instructional strategies, including case-based methods that can be used to challenge ideas in any discipline and context.
+We will also explore concepts of academic freedom, and how the Carolinian Creed can function to support instruction.
 Bring your issues and ideas to share in this interactive (and civil) session!